X3RV/20230212-test-python-1/README.md

 Update:  2023/02/18
 Under development.
 Added clarification to the top level comment and breif initial documantation for 20230218 13-1.ipyynb - X

+Last Update:  2023/02/22
-NOTE: Add that file example later
+Added the file example gist.

-Last Update:  2023/02/22 - The basics of 20230218 13-1.ipyynb are complete.
+The basics of 20230218 13-1.ipyynb are complete.
 Though it's super rough still.

 ***********************
+Relating to files inside python:

 Although it's not a specific program here is a useful gist:

 # Including the encoding turns out to be rather important